Roger Federer: 2009: Career Grand Slam and major title record

 Federer's season turned around in the final Masters event of the clay season when he defeated Nadal on clay for only the second time to capture the Madrid Masters.
 After Nadal's unexpected defeat to Robin Söderling, Federer became the overwhelming favorite to win the elusive French Open.
 In his next match, he came from two sets and break point down in the third set to defeat Tommy Haas in five sets.
 He also fought back from a two-sets-to-one deficit against a young Juan Martín del Potro to win a five-setter in the semifinals.
 In the final, he defeated Söderling in straight sets to finally capture the Coupe des Mousquetaires and career Grand Slam.
 This victory also tied him with Pete Sampras for the most Grand Slam singles titles at 14.

 In Wimbledon, Federer faced long-time rival Andy Roddick in the final in what was their eighth and final meeting at a Grand Slam.
 The final was historic for being the longest Grand Slam final in terms of games played with Federer prevailing 16–14 in a record-setting fifth set, thus winning his 15th Grand Slam singles title and breaking the all-time record of Pete Sampras.
 Federer continued his summer run by winning his third Cincinnati Masters, defeating Novak Djokovic in the final.
-For the third consecutive year, Federer defeated Djokovic in the semifinals of the US Open.
-On the penultimate point, he hit what many consider to be the greatest shot of his career, a tweener winner, to set up match points.
-Federer was defeated by del Potro in the final despite falling just two points from the title in the fourth set.
+For the third consecutive year, Federer defeated Djokovic at the US Open.
+On the penultimate point of his semi-final against Djokovic, he hit what many consider to be the greatest shot of his career, a tweener winner, to set up match points.
+Federer was defeated by del Potro in the final despite being just two points from the title in the fourth set.

 Federer finished the season as the year-end No. 1 for the fifth time in his career.